What is covered by the Higher Education Opportunity?

 The HEO covers up to 6 total credit hours during the summer.
 Note, however, that new HEO participants who have applied and been awarded the HEO for the coming year will not start receiving tuition assistance through the HEO program until the fall.

-Is there any HEO benefit for my child who is on a 100% (Academic) Bright Futures scholarship?
+Is there any HEO benefit for my child who is receiving an Academic Bright Futures scholarship?

-For 75% Bright Futures scholars, the HEO covers 25% of the in-state matriculation fees—including the tuition differential—and Bright Futures pays a flat amount at the university and community/state college levels during the spring and fall semesters.
-As with the 100% Bright Futures scholars, the HEO can be used to cover the in-state matriculation fees for up to 6 total credit hours during the summer semesters.
+For Florida Medallion Bright Futures scholars, the HEO covers 25% of the in-state matriculation fees—including the tuition differential—and Bright Futures pays a flat amount at the university and community/state college levels during the spring and fall semesters.
+As with the Florida Academic Bright Futures scholars, the HEO can be used to cover the in-state matriculation fees for up to 6 total credit hours during the summer semesters.
 Please refer to the Florida Department of Education website at http://www.floridastudentfinancialaid.org/SSFAD/bf/bfmain.htm for current award amounts.

 What happens if my child’s cumulative GPA drops below a 2.75?

 Should an HEO participant’s cumulative GPA drop below a 2.75, the student will be classified as “GPA ineligible” and will remain ineligible for continued participation in the HEO until his or her cumulative GPA is 2.75 or higher.
 The student may still take classes while in a “GPA-ineligible” status.
 Any hours attempted while GPA ineligible will count toward the max of 132 credit hours.